veganaize/closure-compiler/FAQ.md

 EcmaScript 3 (the JavaScript standard prior to Dec 2009) did not specify the behavior, so browser implementations varied.
 In Internet Explorer versions prior to IE 9, the object literal `{key: value,}` is an error.

-Different browsers may parse the array literal `[successfully, but differently.
+Different browsers may parse array literals with trailing commas successfully, but differently.

     [1,].length
     => 1 (on Firefox)